-My definition of a company that makes regular large capital expenditures is one where the average capex over 10 years is greater the average post-tax profit over the same period.
-In this case Stagecoach has a:
+My definition of a company that makes regular large capital expenditures is one where the average capex over 10 years is greater than the average post-tax profit over the same period.
+In this case, Stagecoach has:

 - Capex Ratio (ratio of 10-yr average capex to average post-tax profits) of 90%

-A 90% Capex Ratio falls into what I would call the “normal” range, i.e. between 50% and 100% of average post-tax profits, so by that that measure Stagecoach has “normal” capital expenses.
+A 90% Capex Ratio falls into what I would call the “normal” range, i.e. between 50% and 100% of average post-tax profits, so by that measure, Stagecoach has “normal” capital expenses.

 However, I have still answered this question “no” because I think Stagecoach is indeed a high capex company and its Capex Ratio will likely creep above 100% in the next couple of years if its recent spending rate continues.